 If you tell an acquaintance that you practice or teach Pilates, you might be asked, “Reformer or Mat?”
-With the rise of group Reformer studios in the last decade, the once-mysterious apparatus (a fancy word for Pilates equipment) has become more well known.
+With the rise of group Pilates Reformer studios in the last decade, the once-mysterious apparatus (a fancy word for Pilates machine or equipment) has become more well known.
 Mat and Reformer are both based on the work of Joseph Pilates, who also invented the Reformer itself.
 For most Pilates fans, it’s not a question of choosing one or the other.
 Each of these apparatuses, as well as other pieces commonly found in the Pilates studio such as the Cadillac, Tower, and Wunda Chair have a special talent, much like superheroes.
 They also complement one another beautifully.

 The Mat work is the true foundation of Pilates.
 Originally consisting of 34 exercises, Pilates Mat work has spawned endless variations as the practice has grown more popular.
 You’ll still see the bones of the original work in most of the variations.
 For example, an emphasis on moving from the center, or Powerhouse, mindful breathing, and spinal mobility.
 Mat is not the “training wheels” version of the Reformer.
 It’s a challenging discipline in its own right.
 All of the skills that Pilates is known for developing can be acquired and refined by doing the Mat work.